 What Is the Best Foundation for a House?

-The strongest foundation for a house is very important in the construction of the structure because the foundation is one of the most important part of the construction.
+The strongest foundation for a house is very important in the construction of the structure because the foundation is one of the most important parts of the construction.
 If the foundation is strong and rigid then only it can carry the total load of the Building.

-If the foundation of the structure is not properly designed and it is not enough to carry the load of the structure so there is no advantage of investing money on the superstructure of the Building.
+If the foundation of the structure is not properly designed and it is not enough to carry the load of the structure so there is no advantage of investing money in the superstructure of the Building.